mapcentia/geocloud2/docs/en/pages/gettingstarted/gettingstarted.rst

 .. note::
   If you are looking for subusers, read more here: :ref:`subuser`

 A databaseuser is the owner of the database where data resides.
-It is this user that normally is used for administration of the site.
+It is the user that normally is used for administration of the site.

-To create a database-user u press the ``Register``.
+To create a database-user you press the ``Register``.
 Fill in the registration form to create a database user and the new database.

 When done use the information to to log in.